ritugm/Kubernetes_FixIssue/README.md

 # Deploy an application on Kubernetes

-In this part of the lab we will deploy an application called webapp with image nginx with 5 replicas.
+In this part of the challenge we will deploy an application in a particular namespace:

 1. Create the `namespace` as `cloudchallenge`: